Value Stream Management Explained

 Value Stream Management (VSM) is the process of understanding the criteria that makes your product or service capable of delivering to your customers within the expected value, quality, and speed.
 It ensures your service level continues to fall within acceptable customer thresholds where you are considered to be fit for purpose.

 The history of Value Stream Management goes way back to 1913 but has evolved its way to today's organisations since then.
 When done correctly, value stream management can reduce cost, speed up processes, and simplify tasks in any organisation.
-It creates transparency and visibility over projects and campaigns.
+It creates transparency and visibility over projects and programs.
 This empowers leaders to steer with more precision based on historical data.
-Value stream management surfaces problems existing within value streams, aiding project and campaign managers to strategise and plan.
+Value stream management surfaces problems existing within value streams, aiding project and program managers to strategise and plan.

 Understanding value streams